CMU-IDS-2020/a3-wqyf/writeup.md

 TODO: **An overview of your development process.** Describe how the work was split among the team members.
 Include a commentary on the development process, including answers to the following questions: Roughly how much time did you spend developing your application (in people-hours)?
 What aspects took the most time?

-We are a highly collaborative team.After we pick the dataset, we carefully  discussed  and determined the general objective.
+We are a highly collaborative team.
+After we picked the dataset, we carefully  discussed  and determined the general objective.

 Weiqin was in charge of pre-processing data, interactive graphic design of path etc, dynamic filtering using date-time, location,velocity calcuation, interactive graph animation.